datacarpentry/semester-biology/exercises/Neon-canopy-height-from-space-R.md

 and act as reference areas to obtain more detailed information and ensure accuracy of satellite imagery (*i.e., ground truth*).

-1. Create two [Canopy Height Models](http://neondataskills.org/R/Raster-Calculations-In-R/) using simple `raster` math (`chm = dsm - dtm`), one for the `HARV` site (which was done during the lecture) and another for the `SJER` site.
+1. Create two [Canopy Height Models](https://datacarpentry.org/r-raster-vector-geospatial/04-raster-calculations-in-r/index.html) using simple `raster` math (`chm = dsm - dtm`), one for the `HARV` site (which was done during the lecture) and another for the `SJER` site.

-2. Create plots and histograms of canopy heights for both of the sites on a single panel.
-To do so, type in the following line first to set up the panel: `par(mfrow = c(2, 2), mar = c(5, 4, 2, 2))`.
-This specifies that there will be four figures on the same panel, and their margins.
-In the following lines, create the four plots using `plot()` and `hist()`.
-If you run these five lines together, they should create a 4-figured panel.
+2. Create plots and histograms of canopy heights for both of the sites using `ggplot`.

 3. Add corresponding points from `plot_locations` folder to each site plot.
-Don’t forget to use the `add = TRUE` argument to add one plot on top of another.
-If points don’t show up, compare the crs of the canopy height model and the plot locations.

 4. Create a single dataframe with two columns, one of the maximum canopy heights for each point at the `HARV` site and one for the `SJER` points’ maximum canopy heights.
 When extracting the canopy height values, use a buffer of 10.